mnvr/music-making-machines/modules/README.md

 In fact, just for illustration purposes, it might be useful to flip the order in which the modules are arranged in our rack, to put the modulation signal (the LFO) first.
-This has no functional impact, but it does give us a glimpse of how for a VCA the "input" signal is always on, it is the modulation (the amount of it that goes through) that is being controlled.
+This has no functional impact, but it does give us a glimpse of how for a VCA the "input" signal is always on, it is the gain (the amount of it that goes through) that is being "played".

 ![VCA inputs arranged in a sometimes more natural to understand order](i/vca-6.png)